 Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.

 Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly.

 Level 3 Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.

-Short-Term Investment Fund - At year-end, all of the Authority's investments valued at \$1,008,535 were held in the STIF.
-Ownership interest of the STIF is determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
+Short-Term Investment Fund - At year-end, the Authority's investments held in the STIF were valued at \$1,027,912.
+Ownership interests of the STIF are determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.
 Pool investments are measured at fair value in accordance with GASB 72.
 The Authority's position in the pool is measured and reported at fair value and the STIF is not required to be categorized within the fair value hierarchy.